 - fresh parsley

 How to Make Homemade Alfredo Sauce

-To make this mouthwatering recipe, start by melting the butter over medium-high heat.
-When it is melted, add the shallots and garlic and saute them for about 2 to 3 minutes.
+Start by melting the butter over medium-high heat.
+When it is melted, add the minced garlic and sauté for about 2 to 3 minutes (photos 1-2).

-Once the garlic and shallots are fragrant, reduce heat to medium-low.
 Add in the heavy cream, cheeses, and remaining spices.
-When they are all added, stir to incorporate all the ingredients together.
+When they are all added, stir to incorporate all the ingredients together (photo 3).

 Alfredo sauce is an amazingly simple recipe that uses only a few ingredients and seasonings.
 When I make this, I use fresh parmesan found in the refrigerated section of the grocery store.
 I also use fresh garlic.